edgeofspace/direwolf/README.md

     FREQMAP <integer> <integer> <integer>
     FREQMAP <sdr or radio number> <direwolf channel number> <frequency in Hz>

-When defining the channels that direwolf will listen for audio streams from, the `CHANNEL` option is used to identify each one.
-The `CHANNEL` number is incremented by two for each successive channel.
-For example, a common direwolf confguration file might look something like this:
+When building the direwolf.conf configuration file, the `CHANNEL` option is used to identify each incoming audio stream.
+The number used is incremented by two for each successive channel (See the Dire Wolf [documentation](doc/README.md) for details).
+For example, a common direwolf confguration file might look something like this, with four channels listening to incoming audio:

     ..
     ..